-- Generate consistent net of fee excess returns. - Diversify manager risk. - Reduce average manager fees. - Achieve tax efficiency by reclaiming withholding tax on dividends (for non-UK equity sub-funds). - Equitably share the costs of transitioning into sub-funds.
+- Generate consistent net of fee excess returns.

+- Diversify manager risk.

+- Reduce average manager fees.

+- Achieve tax efficiency by reclaiming withholding tax on dividends (for non-UK equity sub-funds). - Equitably share the costs of transitioning into sub-funds.

 Progress continues to be made by the Wales Pension Partnership (WPP) in the establishment of appropriate sub funds to satisfy the investment objectives across the Welsh Funds.
-The first two sub funds for the collective investing of assets were launched during January 2019 and related to Global High Alpha Equities.
+The first two sub funds for the collective investing of assets was launched during January 2019 and related to Global High Alpha Equities.
 The sub fund for UK and European Equities was launched during September 2019.
-The third phase related to Fixed Interest with five sub funds being launched during July 2020 (Global gilts, global corporates, UK corporates, multi asset credit and absolute return bonds).
-The fourth sub fund related to emerging market equities and was launched October 2021.
-The private credit sub-fund was launched in April 2023, infra-structure sub-funds in May 2023 and Sustainable Active Equity in June 2023.
+The third phase related to Fixed Interest with five sub funds being launched - Global gilts, global corporates, UK corporates, multi asset credit and absolute return bonds.
+The fourth sub fund relates to emerging market equities and will be launched December quarter 2021